AMPONTAN

 In the English-speaking world, blogs often arbitrage this discrepancy between agenda and reality, but the authors of most English-language blogs about Japan seem to enjoy indulging themselves in a comic book vision of the country that depicts Nippon as the Goofball Kingdom of East Asia.

 I have a different objective for this website.
-I have lived in Japan since 1984 and have been working as a Japanese-to-English translator and interpreter since 1990.
+I have lived in Japan since 1984 and have been a self-employed Japanese-to-English translator and interpreter since 1990.
 I present a picture of Japan sono mama—as it is.
-As in any country, the people and its customs range from the sublime to the silly, but this site will not be informed by the fashionable irony and ill-concealed sense of superiority that too frequently infects the foreigner’s view of Japan.
+As in any country, the people and their customs range from the sublime to the silly, but this site will not be informed by the fashionable irony and ill-concealed sense of superiority that too frequently infects the foreigner’s view of Japan.

 This is Japan from the inside out.
 I hope you enjoy reading about the country and its East Asian neighborhood as much as I enjoy writing about them.